 Dehydrated food takes up way less space in your pantry than canned pears.
 It is convenient to take with you wherever you go for your little ones – and big ones – to snack on when cranky or hungry.

-Your family will love you even more than they love you right now when you prepare delicious, dried pears for good snacking the whole year-round.
+Your family will love you even more than they love you right now when you prepare delicious, dried pears for good snacking year-round.